 Property tax assessments become binding on a set date each year.
 In legal parlance, they’re said to become “attached” on this date.
 The attachment date varies by jurisdiction but is often the first day of the calendar year (January 1) or fiscal year (often October 1).

 Most jurisdictions send proposed property tax notifications late in the year prior to the binding date.
 If your binding date is January 1, you’ll likely receive your proposed tax notification in October or November.

-The notification should be pretty detailed, with lines for all the factors involved in your property tax calculation, including assessed value (including the change from the prior year), total millage rate, exemptions, credits, homestead information, and special assessments.
+The notification will be pretty detailed, with lines for all the factors involved in your property tax calculation.
+It’ll include assessed value (including the change from the prior year), total millage rate, exemptions, credits, homestead information, and special assessments.

-Where multiple jurisdictions assess property taxes, homeowners may receive one consolidated assessment notification or multiple, jurisdiction-specific notifications.
+Where multiple jurisdictions assess property taxes, homeowners may receive one consolidated assessment notification or multiple notifications from each jurisdiction.

 Deadline to Appeal

 Your proposed property tax notification will include an appeal deadline.
 The deadline can be as little as 30 to 45 days after you receive the notification but may be longer.
 Regardless, this is the most important date on your property tax calendar, so don’t forget it.
 Once it passes, it’s much harder — if not impossible — to appeal your property tax assessment or recover tax overages from previous years.